barackm/tasks-list/README.md

 Now you can open up the index.html file (located in the dist directory in chrome) to see the result.

+## Run the tests

+To run the tests that are located in the spec folder just run `npm test`

 ## Authors

 👤 **Barack Mukelenga**